jacob-greeley/Docker-Project-SYS265/README.md

 #### 4a.
 Prometheus Scrape Config (`prometheus/prometheus.yml`)

 This file tells Prometheus what to monitor.
-By default it scrapes itself, Node Exporter, cAdvisor, MySQL Exporter, and Nginx.
+By default it scrapes itself, Node Exporter, cAdvisor, MySQL Exporter, Nginx (via the Nginx Exporter), and ad01-jacob (Windows Server via `windows_exporter`).

 Key settings: